0install/docs/docs/faq.md

 : Currently, nothing is ever automatically removed from the cache.
 Users can choose the purging scheme that suits them.
 For users with broadband, that might mean removing anything that hasn't been accessed for a year.
 For users with dial-up and 80Gb disks, that probably means never ever removing anything.

-: You can click on the **Cache** button to view the cache and remove versions of programs you don't need anymore:
+: You can run `0install store manage` to view the cache and remove versions of programs you don't need anymore:

 : ![Uninstalling programs](img/screens/injector-cache.png)